Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Your red blood cells carry oxygen throughout your body.
-Having too few healthy red blood cells because of a pyruvate kinase deficiency means your body’s other cells may not receive enough oxygen.
-As a result, you may experience the symptoms of anemia.
+Having too few red blood cells because of a pyruvate kinase deficiency means your body’s other cells may not get enough oxygen.
+As a result, you may have symptoms of anemia.

 Advertisement